bcgsc/HLAminer/HLAminer-1.4/database/README.txt

 to update the p designation file

 or: ./updateAll.sh
-to update all reference sequences.
+to update all reference sequences, including the ones used to predict from direct ONT (nanopore) or PacBio long read alignments (below)

 *Change the last line to point to the location of bwa on your system.